teddygroves/sphincter/docs/hypertension.md

 hyperbolic tangent function for use in modelling.
 The dependent variables then had support on the entire real number line.

-The resulting dataset is shown in figure @fig-hypertension-data.
+The resulting dataset is shown in @fig-hypertension-data.
 The transformed correlation coefficients do not appear extremely dispersed, indicating that standard modelling techniques ought to be able to describe them.

-:::{#fig-hypertension-data}
+::: {#fig-hypertension-data}

 ![](../plots/hypertension-data.svg)

 :::

-### Statistical model
+## Statistical model

 Our final statistical model had the following form.